 Can LLMs Predict the Future or Are They Just Remembering?

-LLMs are increasingly used to forecast stock prices and economic outcomes.
-But are they genuinely reasoning, or secretly recalling answers from their training data?
-We develop a simple statistical test to find out.
+LLMs are increasingly used to forecast stock returns and corporate investment from news and earnings calls.
+But are they genuinely reasoning, or secretly recalling what already happened?
+We develop a simple, portable test that detects when an LLM's forecasting edge comes from memorization rather than reasoning.

 Is this good or bad for the stock?"